Interaction-driven first-order and higher-order topological superconductivity

-It is remarkable that we find the above three topological superconductors in a single phase diagram with only onsite Hubbard interactions.
-We emphasize that they emerge robustly in the Rashba-Hubbard model, independent of the size of the Rashba SOC and survive the inclusion of further neighbor hoppings.
+It is remarkable that we find interaction-driven topological superconducting phases in the vicinity of van Hove singularities due to the presence of SOC.
+We emphasize that the topological superconducting phases emerge robustly in the Rashba-Hubbard model, independent of the size of the Rashba SOC and survive the inclusion of further neighbor hoppings.
+The size of the Rashba SOC however decides the doping window where topological superconductivity is obtained.
 Although we have presented here only results for the square lattice, we expect these topological superconductors to arise also in other 2D lattices, e.g., the triangular or the honeycomb lattice, although with modified irreps, due to the different spin-lattice symmetry groups.
-For example, in the triangular lattice the $B_1$ phase would become an $E_2 + i E'_2$ pairing state (chiral $d$-wave like).
-Finally, we remark that due to their topological nature these superconducting phases survive moderately strong disorder~\cite{queiroz_PRB_14,queiroz_PRB_15,PhysRevB.102.224510,Garg08,Chakraborty14,Ghosal18}, which we exemplified in the Supplementary Information~\ref{supp_sechs} for nonmagnetic onsite disorder with box distributions.
+While we have only considered effects of a Hubbard onsite interaction, longer ranged interactions can bring in additional interesting aspects, which will be investigated in a future work.
+For example, on kagome lattice systems, nearest-neighbor interactions play a crucial role due to the sublattice interference effects \cite{Kiesel12,Wu21}.